-Project Requirements
+Project Requirements 2

-The table below outlines the Conditions of Approval (CoA) requirements specific to the communication obligations for the Project (CoA's B1-B15).
-For all other CoA and Environmental Management Measures (EMMs) requirements and how CGU has responded to them within this CS refer to Annexure A of this document.
+The table below outlines the Conditions of Approval (CoA) requirements specific to the communication obligations for the Project.
+For all other CoA and Environmental Management Measures (EMMs) and requirements and how CGU has responded to them within this CS, refer to Annexure A of this document.